Kaiokey/Khair/README.txt

 THIS IS MY README file.
-With Changes.
+With Changes in feature_a